nihalgonsalves/prisma-task/README.md

 5. What do you still need to do to make this code production ready?

-   - The CLI needs to be built into JS.
-It's currently run via `tsx`, which transpiles on the fly for development
+   - The CLI needs to be packaged correctly.
+It's currently built as `cli.js` file using esbuild, but only for a single version of node.
+The package exports, CJS legacy build, etc are missing.
    - GitHub Actions already runs tests, but I'd add tests on all current and LTS versions of node (e.g. 18, 20, 22, 23).